Shivanshu1511/SQL-Project-Retail-Sales-Analysis/README.md

 **Author - Zero Analyst**
 This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.

----

-Do you want me to also **format it with SQL syntax highlighting** for GitHub Markdown?
-That’ll make the queries look even cleaner when viewed on GitHub.